 - Complete a Volunteer Form and a physical form from Valley’s Employee Health Office (call Employee Health for an appointment, or for any questions, at 201-291-6430)

-- Complete a mandatory training class
+- Complete a mandatory training class (sessions take place in April, October and January)

 - Attend mandatory Valley Home Care and Hospice volunteer meetings and complete annual education requirements